kvginnovate/amazon-q-developer-cli-for-windows/README.md

 ## Download

-Download the latest `q.exe` binary from the [Releases](https://github.com/DiscreteTom/amazon-q-developer-cli-for-windows/releases) page.
+Download the latest zip file from the [Releases](https://github.com/DiscreteTom/amazon-q-developer-cli-for-windows/releases) page.
+Extract the `q.exe` binary from the downloaded zip file.

 ## Overview